 You will have periodic follow-ups with the transplant team, as well as with your primary care doctor and any other specialists that may be recommended.
 The transplant services team will be available to answer any questions that you may have.

-Adams AB, Ford M, Larsen CP.
+Badell IR, Adams AB, Ford M, Larsen CP.
 Transplantation immunobiology and immunosuppression.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
-20th ed.
-Philadelphia, PA: Elsevier; 2017:chap 24.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
+Sabiston Textbook of Surgery.
+21st ed.
+St Louis, MO: Elsevier; 2022:chap 25.